THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 Here, $x_i(t)$ represents the state variable as a function of continuous time $t$.

 **Limitations**: IA's dual equations and ReLU non-linearity make it difficult to analyze --although it is still differentiable in practice.
-Specifically, equilibria and stability conditions for all units cannot be written down because of a circular dependency on their net input.
+Specifically, equilibria and stability conditions for an activation state across units cannot be written down because of a circular dependency on the net input to these units.

 ### Generalized Lotka-Volterra (gLV)
 Rooted in theoretical ecology (Lotka, 1920; Volterra, 1926), gLV models population dynamics with cooperation and competition: